adobes1/thesis/README.md

 ```
 Both of these approaches can be combined in which case values set with `--set` will override those in your custom values yaml.

+### Installing the Helm chart directly
+It is also possible to install the Helm chart directly without packaging it first.

+Use the same command as you would for installing the packaged chart, but instead of specifying the path to the tarball, use `python-chart/src`.

 ### Running Helm Tests
 After you have deployed the chart, it is possible to run the tests included in the chart itself.